notnotnescap/mntm-asset-packer/README.md

 # Improved Asset Packer For Flipper Zero
  An attempt to improve the asset packer script to make it more accessible and easier to use.

-# This is a work in progress and nothing really works yet.
+# !
+This is a work in progress and nothing really works yet !

 # Setup